 All backflow prevention assemblies are required to be tested at least annually to ensure they are functioning properly.
 Backflow assemblies that fail annual testing are required to be repaired or replaced.

 Commercial, multiple-family and public customers are contacted each year by letter informing them it is time to test their assemblies.
-These customers are responsible for obtaining a privately certified backflow tester, having the test performed, and completing all necessary assembly repairs.
+A letter will not be sent if the backflow test report has already been received with a passed test result for the year.
+These customers are responsible for obtaining a state certified backflow tester, having the test performed, and having a licensed plumber complete necessary assembly repairs.

 Single-family residential customers are billed a monthly fee of $2 per assembly.
 This fee is used to provide funding for a city-administered contract for the annual testing and minor repair of all single-family residential assemblies.
 This fee does not cover replacement of an assembly if it is unable to be repaired.